 If the carbon monoxide alarm sounds, move quickly to a fresh-air location outdoors or by an open window or door.
 Call for help from the fresh-air location and remain there until emergency personnel arrive to assist you.

-Be sure to turn the generator off and let it cool down before refueling.
+Be sure to turn your generator off and let it cool down before refueling.
 Gasoline spilled on hot engine parts could ignite a fire.

-Be aware of the load the generator can handle.
+Be aware of the load your generator can handle.
 Plugging in too many appliances can cause the generator to overheat or fail.